 Drinking tea in Japan has a long and interesting history.
 Tea was first introduced to Japan by China during the Heian Period.
 In the 13th century, tea became a symbol of power.
 At that time, Japan was governed by a feudal military system and tea was used by warriors to establish power and influence.
 Contests were held where warriors would guess which tea was of the highest quality, and whoever guessed correctly was declared the winner.
 By the 16th century, tea became very popular, and towards the end of the century tea masters came into being followed by the traditional tea room: Chashitsu.

 What is the Tea Ceremony?

 The Japanese tea ceremony is called Chanoyu, Sado, or simply Ocha in Japanese.
 It is a choreographed ritual of making and serving green tea (matcha).
-The movements of the ritual are very exact and use all of one’s attention.
-The process itself is not about tea but the aesthetics and feelings of the performance.
-It was common practice to learn how to perform the ceremony at various schools throughout Japan.
+The movements of the ritual are extremely precise and use all of one’s attention.
+The process itself is not about tea, but the aesthetics and feelings of the performance.
+In the past, it was common practice to learn how to perform the ceremony at various schools throughout Japan.
 The ceremony is formulated around the main guests, Shokyaku.
 Every part of the process is considerate to the viewpoint of the guests.

 The Tea Room, Chashitsu, is the room in which tea ceremonies are held.
-There are no exact rules but all have tatami mats.
-Traditionally there is an alcove, Tokonoma, in the room but the size varies.
-Additionally, while there is no fixed layout the guest’s tatami mat should be placed next to the Tokonoma in order that it is not in the same corner as the host’s.
-This is, also, in respect to the guest as the Tokonoma is the focal point of the room and is considered to be the most important place.
+There aren't exact rules as to how the room is set up, but is should always contain tatami mats.
+Traditionally, there is a tokonoma (alcove) in the room but the size varies.
+Additionally, while there is no fixed layout, the guests' tatami mats should be placed next to the tokonoma so that it is not in the same corner as the host’s.
+This is, also, in respect to the guest, as the Tokonoma is the focal point of the room and is considered to be the most important place.